wesleyearlstander/TwinStickShooter/README.md

   • View can be changed with arrow keys
   • Avatar is animated
 # Control:
-  • W is restart
+  • W (Keyboard) is restart
-  • Works with controllers (left stick move, right stick aim, r1 shoot)
+  • Controllers (left stick move, right stick aim, r1 shoot, x is jump)
   • Arrow keys move camera
 # Play-ability:
   • Game wins after killing a 100 zombies
   • If all player’s die then lose
-  • X to jump (3d playing)
+  • Permadeath per player
   • Game is competitive but co-operative
 # 3D-effects:
   • Directional light, spot light and ambient light